What types of ISSUES, CONCERNS or CHALLENGES does counselling help with?

 They will be able to talk and maybe learn some skills to help them cope better with their thoughts and emotions.

-It is completely the young person’s choice to attend counselling and it will only be successful if they are willing to engage.
-If they don’t want to it, it could be that they are simply not ready for counselling or they may need support from a different service.
+It is completely the young person’s choice to attend counselling, and it will only be successful if they are willing to engage.
+If they don’t want to do it, it could be that they are simply not ready for counselling or they may need support from a different service.